le0nidus/gnssSpreadCodes/README.md

-I wandered online and found that there is no repo that contains all of the PRN's.
-I'll try to implement here as much as i can in my free time :)
+I wandered online and came to a conclusion that there is no repo that contains all of the PRN's.
+I'll try to implement here as much as I can in my free time :)

 Implemented:
 - 🛰️ BeiDou B1C (B1CPp,B1CPs,B1CDp)